firebase/php-jwt/README.md

 $decoded = JWT::decode($jwt, new Key($key, 'HS256'));
 print_r($decoded);

-// Pass a stdClass in as the third parameter to get the decoded header values
+// Pass an stdClass in as the third parameter to get the decoded header values
 $decoded = JWT::decode($jwt, new Key($key, 'HS256'), $headers = new stdClass());
 print_r($headers);